 Microbix's DxTM is principally reliant upon sales to designates of the Government of Ontario.
-There is no assurance that sales to such designates will resume or that other customers will be secured.
+There is no assurance that sales to such designates will resume or that other customers of similar revenue potential will be secured.

 Product commercialization requires strategic relationships